NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Clockwork Mage.md

   - name: "Items"
     desc: "[[Equipment/Magic Wand (2nd-Rank Spell)|Clockwork Wand]]"
   - name: "Wind-Up"
-    desc: "  24 hours, DC 26 Thievery check, standby\nFor a clockwork to act, it must be wound with a unique key by another creature.
+    desc: "  24 hours, DC 26 Thievery check, standby\n* * *\n\nFor a clockwork to act, it must be wound with a unique key by another creature.
 This takes 1 minute.
 Once wound, it remains operational for the listed amount of time, usually 24 hours, after which time it becomes unaware of its surroundings and can't act until it's wound again.
 Some clockworks' abilities require them to spend some of their remaining operational time.
 They can't spend more than they have and shut down immediately once they have 0 time remaining.
-If it's unclear when a clockwork was last wound, most clockwork keepers wind all their clockworks at a set time, typically 8 a.m.\nA clockwork that lists standby in its wind-up entry can enter standby mode as a 3-action activity.
+If it's unclear when a clockwork was last wound, most clockwork keepers wind all their clockworks at a set time, typically 8 a.m.\n\nA clockwork that lists standby in its wind-up entry can enter standby mode as a 3-action activity.
 Its operational time doesn't decrease in standby, but it can sense its surroundings (with a -2 penalty to Perception).
-It can't act, with one exception: when it perceives a creature, it can exit standby as a reaction (rolling initiative if appropriate).\nA creature can attempt to [[Actions/Disable a Device|Disable a Device]] to wind a clockwork down (with a DC listed in the wind-up entry).
+It can't act, with one exception: when it perceives a creature, it can exit standby as a reaction (rolling initiative if appropriate).\n\nA creature can attempt to [[Actions/Disable a Device|Disable a Device]] to wind a clockwork down (with a DC listed in the wind-up entry).
 For each success, the clockwork loses 1 hour of operational time.
 This can be done even if the clockwork is in standby mode."

 abilities_mid:
   - name: ""
   - name: "Clockwork Wand"
     desc: "  The clockwork mage uses a mechanical wand as a focus to channel magical energy.
 This wand is built into the clockwork mage's chest, with only the crystal at the end exposed.
 The mage can Interact to the remove the wand, or someone else can remove it with a DC 31 Thievery check check to [[Actions/Disable a Device|Disable a Device]].
-The clockwork mage becomes unable to cast any spells except cantrips while the wand is removed.\nWhen removed, the clockwork wand is a _[[Equipment/Magic Wand (2nd-Rank Spell)|Magic Wand]]_ containing the last 2nd-rank innate spell the clockwork mage cast (the GM determines the spell randomly if it has not cast any eligible spells).
+The clockwork mage becomes unable to cast any spells except cantrips while the wand is removed.\n\nWhen removed, the clockwork wand is a _[[Equipment/Magic Wand (2nd-Rank Spell)|Magic Wand]]_ containing the last 2nd-rank innate spell the clockwork mage cast (the GM determines the spell randomly if it has not cast any eligible spells).
 The spells are placed within the wand while the mage is created, and the creator can substitute other arcane spells of the appropriate rank."

 attacks:
   - name: ""